How to Write an ATS Resume

 4. ATS Friendly Fonts

 Due to the wide variety of available hiring technology in the marketplace, your choice of font is critical to ensuring the compatibility of your ATS resume.
 Luckily, the standard fonts preloaded into your word processor are usually the most ATS friendly.
 We recommend sans serif fonts like Arial or Helvetica to ensure maximum compatibility.
 There are a few companies that still rely on outdated optical scanning, in which your resume is read as a picture, rather than a string of text.
 In this case, serif fonts, like Times New Roman, can present challenges for several candidate tracking systems.
-We recommend:

 After choosing an ATS friendly font, it’s important to stay within a tight range of points or sizes.
 Your font should range between 9 and 12 point, with 12 reserved for your name.
 Shrinking or expanding your font size to fill a page, or to squeeze more information into a smaller footprint has no merit in the world of digital hiring.
 Remember, applicant tracking systems don’t think in terms of pages and the content will be standardized on your ATS resume before shared with HR.